 Faculty may place library or personal materials on reserve for students.
 To ensure that the maximum number of students can obtain access, we recommend that reserves have a check out period of 2 hours and be in-library use only.
 However, overnight and 3-day check out periods are also available.

-Please submit your request at least one week prior to the date needed by contacting Circulation in person at the Circulation Desk or by phone at x5586.
+Please submit your request at least one week prior to the date needed by filling out the Reserves Request Form and bringing your textbooks in person at the Circulation Desk.
+Need help?
+Contact the Circulation Desk by phone at x5586.

 As of Spring 2020, faculty can request online reserves via the online form.